Understanding Grief After Abortion

 Disenfranchised grief, a relatively newer term, is grief due to a loss that is not or cannot be acknowledged openly, publicly, or that is not sanctioned by society.
 Loss in these situations is often ignored, minimized, or even considered unjustified by others.

-When your normal resources for support are limited, it can be more challenging to deal with negative emotions you may be experiencing after your abortion.
+When your normal resources for support are limited, it can be more challenging to deal with the negative emotions you may be experiencing after your abortion.
 Social stigma, religious beliefs, relationship problems, and interruptions to your hormone cycle due to pregnancy can all contribute to abortion grief.

 A woman dealing with abortion grief may experience, for example, some of the following: